W-8ECI Explained: Complete Guide and Instructions for Finance Teams

 What is the W-8ECI Form Used For?

-The withholding exemption applies to income effectively connected with a trade or business in the United States included in their gross income.
-ECI means effectively connected income.
+The withholding exemption applies to income effectively connected (ECI) with a trade or business in the United States, which is included in their gross income.

-According to IRS Form W-8ECI instructions, the Form W-8ECI withholding exemption doesn’t apply to:
+According to IRS Form W-8ECI instructions, for foreign persons, the Form W-8ECI withholding exemption doesn’t apply to:

-• income subject to withholding under section 1445, which is dispositions of U.S. real property interests or
+• Income subject to withholding under section 1445, which is the disposition of U.S. real property interests

-• income subject to withholding under section 1446, which is the foreign partner’s share of effectively connected income.
+• Income subject to withholding under section 1446(a), which is a foreign partner’s share of effectively connected income.

-For personal services income of non-resident aliens, IRS Form 8233 applies instead of Form W-8ECI.
+For personal services income of non-resident alien individuals, IRS Form 8233 applies instead of Form W-8ECI.

-Use the line 12 checkbox of Form W-8ECI to report that you are a transferor of an interest in a publicly traded partnership (PTP) claiming an exemption from withholding and any gain from the transfer of the PTP interest is effectively connected with the conduct of a trade or business within the United States.
-Effective with transfers beginning on January 1, 2023, The Tax Cut and Jobs Act (TCJA) requires 10% withholding of the amount realized on the disposition (see What’s New in Instructions for Form W-8ECI).
+Foreign persons use the line 12 checkbox of Form W-8ECI to report that you are a dealer in securities claiming an exemption from withholding or transferor of an interest in a publicly traded partnership (PTP) where any gain from the transfer of the PTP interest is effectively connected with the conduct of a trade or business within the United States.
+Effective with transfers beginning on January 1, 2023, the Tax Cut and Jobs Act (TCJA) requires 10% withholding of the amount realized on the disposition (see What’s New in Instructions for Form W-8ECI).

 What is the Difference Between Effectively Connected Income (ECI) and FDAP Income Taxation for Non-Alien Residents?

 The U.S. taxes its citizens and resident aliens on worldwide income when they file their tax returns.
-However, for non-resident aliens, the U.S. taxes are based on whether it’s FDAP income or ECI.
+However, for nonresident aliens, U.S. taxation depends on whether income is classified as fixed or determinable, annual or periodical (FDAP) income or effectively connected income (ECI).

-“Alternatively, ECI or trade or business income is taxed at the normal graduated tax rates, and allowable deductions and/or credits are permitted.”
+ECI, or trade or business income, is taxed at the normal graduated tax rates, and allowable deductions and/or credits are permitted.

 Who Needs to Fill Out Form W-8ECI?